trine sprint & olympic triathlon

 *See ‘Food and Water’ for details on bike course water.

 *See ‘USAT Rules’ for more info on cycling rules.
 Cycling rule specifics and other rules will be gone over in the pre-race meeting.

-*The run courses will be mostly smooth pavement on a bike path, with a small portion on the road, course has a few curves and hills
+*The run courses will be mostly smooth pavement on a bike path, roads, and a small amount of gravel and grass path.

-*The courses will be marked with signs and chalk arrows for park preservation.
-Volunteers will also help direct runners.
+*The courses will be marked with signs and tape arrows for park preservation.
+Race staff will also help direct runners.

 *See ‘Food and Water’ for details on water.

 *All participants must complete the bike portion wearing a helmet approved by the US Consumer Product Safety Commission (CPSC).
 Check your helmet for this sticker.